PimCoumans/BreedSheet/README.md

 ### Limitations
 - Only shows a simple list with a limited amount of cat breeds, no further navigation.
-- No pagination either, although the implementation of `CatAPI` does support this.
-- UI design is very basic, in a success state it only shows an the image and name of the each breed.
+- Performance is not optimized. `AsyncImage` can cause performance hitches when loading during scrolling

 ### How I Would Continue
 A search bar would be a nice extra feature as I'm finding myself wanting to look up the breeds of our cats (European Shorthair, currently, but before that a Russian Blue).
 I'd also love to make the app more lively.
 Give it an icon, a fun color scheme and add some animations.

+While scrolling the images that load in can cause hitches.
+This could be improved by using something else than `AsyncImage`, using a 3rd party library that loads and caches the images and makes sure they're deflated off the main thread.

 For now the architecture is fine given the limitations, but with more views, view models and API calls, code needs to be separated more clearly using coordinators.
 Ideally dependencies should be grouped together.